taabodim/PicoDB/Readme.txt

 4. then make
 5. make install

+how to install some useful libraries brew install cppunit brew install automake brew install poco brew install snappy brew install cmake

 adding the thread pool
 replace it with the one in the project its a bug for 1.55 version

  or then change the permission on this folder and file, and modify it according to the git hub that removed all the =0 cases.